amd/amd-lab-notes/rocm-installation/README.md

 --->
 # AMD ROCm™ installation

 AMD ROCm™ is the first open-source software development platform for HPC/Hyperscale-class GPU computing.
 AMD ROCm™ brings the UNIX philosophy of choice, minimalism and modular software development to GPU computing.
-Please see the AMD [Open Software Platform for GPU](https://www.amd.com/en/graphics/servers-solutions-rocm) and [ROCm Informational Portal](https://docs.amd.com/) pages for more information.
+Please see the AMD [Open Software Platform for GPU Compute](https://www.amd.com/en/graphics/servers-solutions-rocm) and [ROCm Informational Portal](https://rocm.docs.amd.com/) pages for more information.

 Installation of the AMD ROCm™ software package can be challenging without a clear understanding of the pieces involved and the flow of the installation process.
 This introductory material shows how to install ROCm on a workstation with an AMD GPU card that supports the AMD GFX9 architecture.
 A follow on blog will discuss installing ROCm in other environments, such as a Docker Container, Linux LXC or a full HPC installation.

-The website [https://docs.amd.com](https://docs.amd.com) contains links to the Release, Support and API documentation for ROCm.
-Please refer to the [Installation Guide](https://docs.amd.com/bundle/ROCm-Installation-Guide-v5.4/page/Introduction_to_ROCm_Installation_Guide_for_Linux.html) and [Hardware / Software Support Guide](https://docs.amd.com/bundle/Hardware_and_Software_Reference_Guide/page/Hardware_and_Software_Support.html) for the software and hardware supported by the V 5.4 release of ROCm.
+The website [https://rocm.docs.amd.com](https://rocm.docs.amd.com) contains links to the Release, Support and API documentation for ROCm.
+Please refer to the [Installation Guide](https://rocm.docs.amd.com/en/latest/deploy/linux/) and [Hardware / Software Support Guide](https://rocm.docs.amd.com/en/latest/release/gpu_os_support.html) for the software and hardware supported by the V 5.4 release of ROCm.
 This post will be based on an Ubuntu 20.04 operating system and the AMD MI50 GPU card.
-The full installation process is documented at [How to Install](https://docs.amd.com/bundle/ROCm-Installation-Guide-v5.4/page/How_to_Install_ROCm.html#_How_to_Install) page.
+The full installation process is documentated in the [Installation Guide](https://rocm.docs.amd.com/en/latest/deploy/linux/).

 AMD ROCm™ is a brand name for the ROCm open software platform supporting GPUs using AMD's CDNA, and RDNA GPU architectures.
 The platform includes drivers and runtimes for libraries and developer tools.